cometbft/cometbft/spec/p2p/reactor/README.md

    the `Receive` method, as messages received from different peers about at the same time can be delivered to the reactor concurrently.
-1. The implementation should be non-blocking, as it is directly invoked by the receive routines of peers.
+1. The implementation should be non-blocking, as it is directly invoked by the peers' receive routines.